Harshitha-mavilla/Zynq-FPGA-Accelerated-Object-Detection/ABOUT.md

-Hardware-accelerated YOLOv5 object detection implemented on Xilinx Zynq FPGA with ARM processor.
-The project evaluates real-time inference performance on CPU and compares it with DPU-based hardware acceleration.
-It focuses on optimizing latency and throughput for embedded edge AI applications.
-Demonstrates efficient deployment of deep learning models on FPGA platforms.
+This project implements a real-time object detection system using the YOLOv5 deep learning model deployed on a PYNQ-Z2 FPGA board.
+The system demonstrates both CPU-based inference and hardware-accelerated inference using FPGA/DPU architecture for improved performance and efficiency.

+The YOLOv5 model was converted to ONNX format and executed using OpenCV DNN for baseline CPU benchmarking.
+The same model was then deployed onto the FPGA accelerator to evaluate speedup and performance gains achieved through hardware acceleration.